Genesee County, New York

 Genesee County is a county in the U.S. state of New York.
 As of the 2020 census, the population was 58,388.
 Its county seat is Batavia.
-Its name is from Seneca word Gen-nis'-hee-yo, meaning "the Beautiful Valley".
+Its name is from the Seneca word Gen-nis'-hee-yo, meaning "the Beautiful Valley".
 The county was created in 1802 and organized in 1803.
+The county is part of the Finger Lakes region of the state.

 Genesee County comprises the Batavia, NY micropolitan statistical area, which is also in the Rochester-Batavia-Seneca Falls, NY combined statistical area.
 It is in Western New York.
 It is the namesake of Genesee County, Michigan; that is, the Michigan county was named for Genesee County, New York.

 History

-Pre-Columbian era
+Precontact era

 The archaeological record at the Hiscock Site, in Byron, New York goes back 10,000 to 12,000 years to the Ice Age.
-Researchers have found a variety of manmade tools, ceramics, metal, and leather, along with a mastodon jaw, tusks, and teeth, and assorted animal bones, indicating long occupation of the site.
+Researchers have found a variety of humanmade tools, ceramics, metal, and leather, along with a mastodon jaw, tusks, and teeth and assorted animal bones, indicating long occupation of the site.
 This site is among North America's most important for archaeological artifacts from the Ice Age.

-Varying cultures of indigenous peoples lived in the area for thousands of years.
-Hundreds of years before European exploration, the Iroquoian-speaking Seneca Nation developed in the central part of present-day New York; it became one of the first Five Nations of the Haudenosaunee (Iroquois Confederacy).
-Beginning in 1639 and lasting for the rest of the century, the Seneca led an invasion of Western New York, driving out the existing tribes of Wenro, Erie and Neutrals.
+Different Indigenous peoples lived in the area for thousands of years.
+Centuries before European arrival, the Iroquoian-speaking Seneca Nation developed in the central part of present-day New York; it became one of the first Five Nations of the Haudenosaunee (Iroquois Confederacy).
+Beginning in 1639 and lasting for the rest of the century, the Seneca led an invasion of Western New York as part of the Beaver Wars, driving out the existing tribes of Wenro, Erie and Neutrals.

 Colonial and revolutionary era

 When counties were established in New York State in 1683, the present Genesee County was part of Albany County.
 This was an enormous county, including the northern part of New York State as well as all of the present State of Vermont and, in theory, extending westward to the Pacific Ocean.
 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Tryon County, contained the western portion (and thus, since no western boundary was specified, theoretically still extended west to the Pacific).
 In 1784 Tryon County was renamed as Montgomery County.
-Around this time, the Pennsylvania Colony and the Massachusetts Bay Colony also claimed the territory as their own, but New York did not enforce its territorial claim.
+Around this time, the Province of Pennsylvania and the Massachusetts Bay Colony also claimed the territory as their own, but New York did not enforce its territorial claim.
 In 1789 Ontario County was split off from Montgomery as a result of the Phelps and Gorham Purchase.
 Again, the county theoretically extended west to the Pacific Ocean.